James Fowler High School: Curriculum

-James Fowler High School has many different courses that students can participate in while going to James Fowler High School, such as Robotics, Foods, Computer Science, Music, Computer Applications, Art and various other courses.
+James Fowler High School has many different courses that students can participate in while going to James Fowler High School, such as Robotics, Foods, Computer Science, Music, Art, and various other courses.
 The regular, core classes offered in most schools such as English, Social Studies, Science, Mathematics, Physical Education, and various others are also offered.
-There are also various clubs that students can take part in while going to the school.
+There are also various clubs that students can take part in before, during, and after school hours.